A Hausdorff-measure boundary element method for acoustic scattering by fractal screens: Introduction

-One obvious approach, adopted in \cite{BEMfract} (and see also \cite{jones1994fast,panagouli1997fem,ImpedanceScreen}), is to apply a conventional BEM on a sequence of smoother (e.g.\ Lipschitz) ``prefractal'' approximations to the underlying fractal screen, such as those illustrated in Figure \ref{Fig:Dust} for the middle-third Cantor dust.
+One obvious approach, adopted in \cite{BEMfract} (and see also \cite{jones1994fast,panagouli1997fem,ImpedanceScreen}), is to apply a conventional BEM on a sequence of smoother (e.g.\ Lipschitz) ``prefractal'' approximations to the underlying fractal screen, such as those illustrated in Figure \ref{Fig:Dust} for the middle-third Cantor dust\footnote{For recent overviews of the conventional BEM literature for Lipschitz or smoother screens see \cite{BEMfract} or \cite{AlAv:21,Cletal:21,JePi:22}.}.
 (In this example each prefractal is a union of squares.)
 When $\Gamma$ has empty interior (as in the current paper) this is necessarily a ``non-conforming'' approach, in the sense that the resulting discrete approximations do not lie in $H^{-1/2}_{\Gamma}$, the space in which the continuous variational problem is posed.
 This is because conventional BEM basis functions are elements of $L_2(\Gamma_\infty)$, the intersection of which with $H^{-1/2}_{\Gamma}$ is trivial.
 This complicates the analysis of Galerkin implementations, since C\'ea's lemma (e.g., \cite[Theorem 8.1]{Steinbach}), or its standard modifications, cannot be invoked.
 In \cite{BEMfract} we showed how this can be overcome using the framework of Mosco convergence, proving that, in the case of piecewise-constant basis functions, the BEM approximations on the prefractals converge to the exact BIE solution on $\Gamma$ as the prefractal level tends to infinity, provided that the prefractals satisfy a certain geometric constraint and the corresponding mesh widths tend to zero at an appropriate rate \cite[Thm.~5.3]{BEMfract}.
 However, while \cite{BEMfract} provides, to the best of our knowledge, the first proof of convergence for a numerical method for scattering by fractals, we were unable in \cite{BEMfract} to prove any \textit{rates of convergence}.

 In the current paper we present an alternative approach, in which the fractal nature of the scatterer is explicitly built into the numerical discretization.
 Specifically, we propose and analyse a ``Hausdorff BEM'', which is a Galerkin implementation of an $H^{-1/2}_{\Gamma}$-conforming discretization in which the basis functions are the product of piecewise-constant functions and $\cH^d|_\Gamma$, the Hausdorff $d$-measure restricted to $\Gamma$.
 A key advantage of the conforming nature of our approximations is that convergence of our Hausdorff BEM can be proved using C\'ea's lemma.
 Furthermore, extensions that we make in \S\ref{sec:Wavelets} of the wavelet decompositions from \cite{Jonsson98} to negative exponent spaces allow us to obtain error bounds quantifying the convergence rate of our approximations, under appropriate and natural smoothness assumptions on the exact BIE solution.
 While these smoothness assumptions have not been proved for the full range that we envisage (see Proposition \ref{prop:epsilon}), the convergence rates observed in our numerical results in \S\ref{sec:NumericalResults} support a conjecture (Conjecture \ref{ass:Smoothness}) that they hold.